What Are Digital Certificates?

 2. E-commerce Websites

 E-commerce websites rely on SSL/TLS certificates to establish trust with customers.
-These certificates encrypt sensitive customer information, such as credit card details and addresses, during checkout.
+These certificates encrypt sensitive customer information, such as credit card details and shipping addresses, during checkout.
 This encryption protects against data breaches and allows customers to shop online with confidence.

 3. Government Websites